Roger L. Simon: I Know Best: How Moral Narcissism Is Destroying Our Republic, If It Hasn't Already

 This book argues that moral narcissism is a threat to democracy in the United States.
 Unlike the conventional narcissism of a Greek youth transfixed by his handsome reflection in a pool, this is a narcissism of ideology.
 What you proclaim are your ideas and values, Simon warns, not their results are what makes you "good".
 The first chapter of this book was reprinted in Commentary magazine.

 Screenplays

-Besides "The Big Fix", among Simon's other screenwriting credits are Bustin' Loose, with Richard Pryor, Enemies, A Love Story with Anjelica Huston and Ron Silver, My Man Adam which Simon also directed, and Scenes from a Mall, with Woody Allen and Bette Midler.
+Besides The Big Fix, Simon's other screenwriting credits include Bustin' Loose, with Richard Pryor, Enemies, A Love Story with Anjelica Huston and Ron Silver, My Man Adam which Simon also directed, and Scenes from a Mall, with Woody Allen and Bette Midler.
 Simon also received story credit on A Better Life, a movie about an undocumented immigrant working as a gardener in Los Angeles while struggling to keep his son away from gangs.

 Awards

-Simon was nominated for an Academy Award for co-writing the screenplay of the 1989 film Enemies, a Love Story based on the novel by Nobel Prize winner Isaac Bashevis Singer.
+Simon was nominated for an Academy Award for co-writing the screenplay of the 1989 film Enemies, A Love Story based on the novel by Nobel Prize winner Isaac Bashevis Singer.

 The Moses Wine novels have been nominated for the Edgar Awards from the Mystery Writers of America.
 The Big Fix received the John Creasey Award for best first crime novel from the Crime Writers of Great Britain.